Giuseppe Bonolis

 Giuseppe Bonolis (January 1, 1800 – April 2, 1851) was an Italian painter, known for his portraits and historical canvases.

+Biography

 He first trained with Muzio Muzii in Teramo, the city of his birth.
 He taught Calligraphy in the Royal College of Teramo, but in 1820 he was dismissed because he was suspected of seditious Carboneria connections.
 He moved to Naples in 1822, where he attended the Academy of Fine Arts, and studied under Giuseppe Cammarano.
 He became a teacher in various schools in that city.
 He married in 1832 one of his pupils Adelaide Mazza.